Using GIVIT to move offices sustainably

 Give the smart way

 GIVIT's online donation platform helps businesses, councils and charities to rehome unwanted items, minimise impact on the environment, and make a difference in the lives of people doing it tough.
 Our online warehouse acts like a virtual matchmaker, connecting donors with local grassroots organisations when moving offices, renovating, refurbishing or upgrading.
+Some GIVIT-registered organisations can offer office furniture donation pick up if you need it.

 For companies looking for corporate social responsibility (CSR) or environmental, social and governance (ESG) initiatives, GIVIT is a natural fit.
 Whether your preference is to donate money, donate items, product or stock, or even donate time through corporate volunteering, you can do so via GIVIT.